 Your family may be required to pay a monthly copay to your provider, see details below:

 Cowlitz Indian Tribe: Categorical Eligibility Childcare Sliding Fee Scale

 The Tribal Median Income used by Cowlitz Indian Tribe can be found by clicking here.
 Effective Date: March 1, 2021

 How do I Apply?

-Print out and fill in the application and the packet information below.
+Print out and complete the packet information below.
 If you do not have access to a printer, we are happy to provide an application for you.

-CCDP Application - Applicants must be submitted by email, in person or mailed to the office.
+- Applicants must be submitted in one of the following ways:

-For early learning and other resources visit Washington State Department of Children, Youth & Families
+- For early learning and other resources visit the Washington State Department of Children, Youth & Families

 - To report abuse or neglect in the counties we cover call 866.363.4276 or visit www.dcyf.wa.gov to find your local intake number for Washington based on your region.